The Do’s of Raising bilingual kids The Do's of Raising bilingual kids | Miss Panda Chinese

 Secret in the lunch box

 Another surprise game is to leave ‘mystery’ cards in the house.
 This is a game to expose a kid to the written form of the target language.
-You can read the card to him or read the card together when a card is found.
+You can read the card to him or read together when a card is found.
 Your child can put all the mystery cards together to see what the surprise message is.

 Note: